Direct Support Worker

 The course focuses on the fundamentals of disability support work and developing an understanding of the necessary responsibilities to ensure the health and safety of residents.
 This may include helping with daily household tasks, supporting life-skills development and providing companionship.
 The course is divided into several modules that include reading, videos, interactive activities and assignments.
 Students will have access to an instructor for support.
 The program will also include practical components that students can take to their workplace for completion.

-Students will earn a Statement of Achievement upon completion of the course.
+Sections run on a weekly basis and students will earn a Statement of Achievement upon completion of the course.

 Modules and Assessment